- About Us

 These are the costs incurred in the course of running your day-to-day business that have been authorised by your end Client or Agency and will be fully reimbursed by them.
 Rechargeable Expenses can include a wide range of items and/or services and must be clearly identified and agreed with your end Client or Agency before the commencement of any contract.

-These expenses are reimbursed to you in full, do not attract Tax or NIC, and should not be confused with your Crystal Business Expenses.
+These expenses are reimbursed to you in full, and should not be confused with your Crystal Business Expenses.

 Rechargeable Expenses should be submitted together and for the same period as your timesheets, so that they can be billed to your Agency/Client on the same invoice and paid accordingly.